 Research Development Institute

-This institute focuses on conducting and engaging research.
 While different disciplines require different ways of conducting research, all disciplines require that one engage in research.
 To engage in research means to be responsive to and in conversation with others, their ideas, and their research methods.
-The different ways that we can engage and conduct research—and what we understand research to be—will be our topic of study.
-Come prepared to contribute your views on these topics and be willing to complicate your current views of research and the ways it can be conducted.
+The different ways that we can engage and conduct research—and what we understand research to be—is the topic of study for our Research Development Institute.
+Come prepared to contribute your ideas and be willing to complicate your current views of research and the ways it can be conducted.

-Over the course of two weeks you will conduct research on a topic of your choice, which means that when possible, we will focus on practical, applied work with primary and secondary sources, which should provide a good foundation for advanced research and writing in college, and we’ll give some thought to the different methods by which different audiences and scholarly disciplines select, analyze, evaluate, incorporate, and document the works of others.
+Over the course of two weeks you will engage with research on a topic of your choice, which means that when possible, we will focus on practical, applied work with primary and secondary sources.
+This program is not lab-based, but rather focuses on developing critical thinking skills and understanding diverse research methods.

 Discover Your Passion